 We believe it is easier to teach people tools and techniques than to teach them the ins and outs of an organization and industry.

-When subject matter experts and business analysts are enabled, your data products will become more meaningful.
-They will have more impact on your business and will be produced faster, cheaper and of higher quality.
+Your data products will become more meaningful when subject matter experts and business analysts are enabled.
+They will impact your business and be produced faster, cheaper, and higher quality.